 This gives an opportunity to (predominantly unhappy) customers to complain about their product issues.
 It doesn’t appear that the social media management team is equipped to do more than pass the issue along to customer service.
 The responses are always canned, and don’t sound like a real person.
-They would do better to personalize these responses and sound more authentic.
+They would do better to personalize these responses and sound more human.

 Instagram and Twitter

-They appear to use Instagram and Twitter as employee facing channels, promoting content that would likely be relevant to current and potential employees.
+They appear to use Instagram and Twitter as employee-facing channels, promoting content that would likely be relevant to current and potential employees.
 This is definitely something I wouldn’t recommend at all.
 There is a lot of overlap in their target demographic in terms of who uses Facebook and who uses Instagram.